Hunter-Open-Source-Club/syllabi/README.md

 The site can currently be found at [syllabi.hunterosc.org](http://syllabi.hunterosc.org).

 If you have any syllabi to send in, please send us a pull request following the directions in the [Adding New Syllabi](#adding-new-syllabi) section.
-Alternatively, you can use [*this form*](https://forms.gle/kadQSfg3Hcmxtsho9).

 ## Missing Syllabi